-In 2010, Iowa lawmakers passed legislation authorizing the creation of Watershed Management Authorities.
-A Watershed Management Authority (WMA) is a mechanism for cities, counties, Soil and Water Conservation Districts (SWCDs) and stakeholders to cooperatively engage in watershed planning and management.
+In 2010, lowa lawmakers passed legislation authorizing the creation of Watershed Management Authorities.
+A Watershed Management Authority (WMA) is a mechanism for cities, counties, soil and water conservation districts (SWCDs), and stakeholders to cooperatively engage in watershed planning and management.
 The WMA is formed by a Chapter 28E Agreement by two or more eligible political subdivisions within a specific eight-digit hydrologic unit code watershed.
 A board of directors governs the WMA, which may undertake the following activities:

-- Assess and reduce flood risk; - Assess and improve water quality; - Monitor federal flood risk planning and activities; - Educate residents of the watershed regarding flood risks and water quality; and - Allocate moneys made available to the Authority for purposes of water quality and flood mitigation. - While the driving motivation for WMA formation may be water quality improvement and/or flood risk reduction, there are multiple benefits to cooperating with other jurisdictions within a watershed: - Conduct planning on a watershed scale, which has greater benefits for water quality improvement and flood risk reduction - o Foster multi-jurisdictional partnership and cooperation - Leveraging resources such as funding, technical expertise - Facilitate stakeholder involvement in watershed management - ISAC supports this broad-based and multi-jurisdictional approach to watershed management in Iowa and supports funding watershed management authorities.
+- assess and reduce flood risk; - assess and improve water quality; - monitor federal flood risk planning and activities; - educate residents of the watershed regarding flood risks and water quality; - allocate moneys made available to the Authority for purposes of water quality and flood mitigation; and - while the driving motivation for WMA formation may be water quality improvement and/or flood risk reduction, there are multiple benefits to cooperating with other jurisdictions within a watershed: - o conduct planning on a watershed scale, which has greater benefits for water quality improvement and flood risk reduction; - o foster multi-jurisdictional partnership and cooperation; - leverage resources such as funding, technical expertise; and - o Facilitate stakeholder involvement in watershed management.

+ISAC supports this broad-based and multi-jurisdictional approach to watershed management in lowa and supports funding WMAs.